 Additionally, even if a person is found not guilty in a criminal court for a death, they could still be held accountable for the death in civil court through a wrongful death claim.

-Time Limit for Filing a Wrongful Death Claim in Virginia
+What Is The Time Limit for Filing a Wrongful Death Claim in Virginia Beach?

 Family members and estates of deceased individuals need to be aware that they have a limited amount of time to file a wrongful death claim in court.
 The Virginia wrongful death statute of limitations is two years from the date an injury occurs.